FranciscoCerezo/DAND-P6-identity-fraud-from-enron-email/final project.md

     Number of non-POIs: 128

-As we can see there are only 18 from 146 people categorized as POI in our dataser.
-This means that our dataset is clearly unbalanced on POI category and we shoul taki this into consideration when selecting, training and tuning up our clasiffier.
+As we can see there are only 18 from 146 people categorized as POI in our dataset.
+This means that our dataset is clearly unbalanced on POI category and we should take this into consideration when selecting, training and tuning up our classifier.

-Note:In the "poi_names.txt" we have  35 POIs manually identify.
+Note: In the "poi_names.txt" we have 35 POIs manually identify.
 We could thin in to complete de dataset with this additional POIs.
-Unfortanately we do not have the finantial information related to ths additional POIs.
+Unfortunately, we do not have the financial information related to the additional POIs.

 ```python